 - Make sure they know where the safe spaces are.
 It’s helpful to know other places they can go: the Cooper’s store, your local group or Kingdom camp, other friends’ camps, and places like the University, First Aid, and the Watch with lots of helpful adults.

 It’s also a good idea to make sure your tweens have money and/or a water bottle so they don’t get dehydrated while out on their own.

 There are lots of activities that tweens can participate in.
 Some of the ones listed above for younger kids, like youth combat, youth rapier, archery, dancing, and the Water Battle, are all great for older kids, too.
 Some activities are aimed specifically at tweens and teens:

-The Youth Choir rehearses daily from 12-1pm starting the middle Sunday in the Performing Arts Rehearsal tent behind the bathhouse, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
+- The Youth Choir rehearses daily from 2-3pm starting the middle Sunday in the University Battlefield tent, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
 It’s for kids ages 12-19.

 The Youth Choir.
 Photo by Mistress Arianna.

-Make some money selling ice.
-Bring a cart or wagon and fetch ice from the Coopers’ store.
-Some kids haul the ice and cry their wares as they walk around the camp, but if you offer to supply specific camps and merchants with ice for the entire week, you’ll have guaranteed steady customers.
+- Make some money selling ice and/or picking up trash.
+Bring a cart or wagon and fetch ice from the Coopers’ store or pick up trash from camps and take it to the dumpsters.
+Some kids cry their services as they walk around the camp, but if you offer to supply specific camps and merchants with ice or trash pickup for the entire week, you’ll have guaranteed steady customers.
 The farther from the store, the more money you can charge for ice, but of course the farther you have to walk.
 It’s important to be reliable!